segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/index.md

 There are a few common questions that we've heard over time that are worth mentioning.

-### Reducing API calls by sending events on page
+### Reducing API calls by sending events on page or screen

-You might want to associate Adobe `<events>` with Segment page events to reduce the number of API calls Segment sends to Adobe Analytics.
+You might want to associate Adobe `<events>` with Segment page or screen events to reduce the number of API calls Segment sends to Adobe Analytics.

 For example, instead of sending the Product Viewed event as a `track` to AA, you can trigger a Segment `page` call with an `integrations.Adobe Analytics.events` passed in, with an array of the Adobe events to send: